New York State Law

 400.00 of the penal law.

-23. Parole officers or warrant officers in the division of parole.
+23. Parole officers or warrant officers in the department of

 23-a.
-Parole revocation specialists in the division of parole;
+Parole revocation specialists in the department of corrections

 24. Probation officers.